-Syntactic relations have been shown to provide information which can be used to acquire clusters of semantically similar words automatically (Lin, 1998).
+Semantically related words : Syntactic relations have been shown to provide information which can be used to acquire clusters of semantically similar words automatically (Lin, 1998).
 The underlying assumption of this approach is that semantically similar words are used in similar syntactic contexts.
 Dependency tuples containing the target word, an accompanying word and the syntactic relation between them are used to extract the syntactic context of the target word.
-Apart from the commonly used subject and object relations we also apply the following grammatical relations: adjective, coordination, apposition and prepositional complement.
+Apart from the (commonly used) subject and object relations we also apply the following grammatical relations : adjective, coordination, apposition and prepositional complement.
 For each word a context vector is constructed that consists of all grammatical relations a word is found in with the accompanying word attached to it.
 There are several similarity measures available for computing the similarity between these vectors.
-We have used the best scoring measures from Curran et al. (2002) to get a ranked list of semantically related words for each target word.
-We have evaluated our results against EWN using the Wu and Palmer measure (Wu et al., 1994) to calculate the EWN similarity between a pair of words..
-We gained a EWN similarity score of 0.60 when only taking the highest ranked similar word into account and 0.52 when taking the 10 highest ranked words.
+We have used the best scoring measures from (Curran et al., 2002) to get a ranked list of semantically related words for each target word.
+We have evaluated our results against EuroWordNet (Vossen, 1998) using the Wu and Palmer measure (Wu et al., 1994) to calculate the EWN similarity between a pair of words..
+We gained a EWN similarity score of 0.56 when only taking the highest ranked similar word into account and 0.48 when taking the 10 highest ranked words.
 The baseline that simply outputs random words receives a score of 0.26.
+Details on these experiments can be seen in (van der Plas et al., 2005b).